What and where you can learn, how much the courses cost and how you can book them.

 Visit the course finder

-Whether you've got a new camera and want to know how to use it, or you're a more advanced learner who wants to gain a recognised qualification, we have a course for you.
+Have you got a new camera and want to know how to use it?
+Or maybe you're a more advanced learner who wants to gain a recognised photography qualification?
+Whatever your level, we have a course for you.

 To find out what's on offer you can use our course finder or contact your local centre.